 Two superior characteristics also found with the Protein Pea blend is tolerance to some shade and the ability to grow in less than ideal soil conditions.
 One trial plot that did exceptionally well given its circumstances was planted in soil that had just been cleared of 20+ year old sweet gums and pine trees.
 Even with no lime or fertilizer added and spending 2-3 hours a day in shade, the plants grew to knee high and were exceptionally healthy.

-We really expect this blend to be a perfect fit for gamekeepers looking to add high protein food plots to their property.
-Protein Peas is a simple and very effective answer for a whitetail’s nutritional needs during the warm growing season.
+These two spring blends are a perfect fit for gamekeepers looking to add high protein food plots to their property.
+Protein Peas & Protein Peas Plus are a simple and very effective answer for a whitetail’s nutritional needs during the warm growing season.